Bagaar/ember-permissions/README.md

 ###### Returns

-Returns `true` if all the provided permissions are available for the current session, `false` if otherwise.
+Returns `true` if all the provided permissions are available for the current user session, `false` if otherwise.

 ###### Example